rootstrap/blog/content/django-vs-flask.md

 - Lightweight applications.
 - Microservices.
 - Non MVT or MVC projects.
-- Small code bases and small teams maintaining them.
+- Small code bases with small teams maintaining them.

 # So...
 Which one should you choose?
 To properly answer this question, you need to take into consideration all the project requirements and make a decision based on that.